 'Las Gralarias' is the Spanish term for the genus of ground antbirds Grallaria, of which there are 5 species confirmed as residents on the reserve.

 The reserve stretches along the lower foothills of the Andes Mountains and its habitat type is known as 'cloud forest'.
 It receives an annual rainfall of 2000-3000mm (72-108 inches) and has an average temperature between 18-22.8°C (appr.
-65-75°F).
+50-75°F).
 The vegetation within the reserve includes primary and secondary forest as well as open woodland, grassy and revegetating zones.
 The reserve has 12 km (7 miles) of birdy, well-marked, uncrowded trails to hike, ranging from easy to difficult, as well as three hummingbird feeding stations.

 Black-breasted Puffleg Photo by Jane Lyons

 In 2001 a preliminary vegetation survey was conducted by a team of botanists from Ecuador´s National Herbarium.
 Species targeted for collection were those species of plants considered to be of importance to birds or special for some other reason.
 Of the 82 species of 32 families collected, 11 species found are endemic to Ecuador, with 1 species considered critically endangered, 1 species endangered, 3 species considered near-threatened, and 5 species considered vulnerable.
 With this information we have been able to better plan our trail system in order to avoid disturbing rare species as well as to cultivate those species of plants and trees of particular significance to birds and to conservation in general.
 A copy of the plant survey (in Spanish only) is available for reading for anyone interested.
 In 2012 Peruvian botanist Wilson Ramirez found a tree species on the reserve that had been considered extinct.
+And in 2018 botanists studied hummingbird-plant interactions with some very interesting data collected so far.
+The project will be continued in 2019 both as a stand-alone research project and also as part of an individualís PhD dissertation field research.

 Kinkajou at our hummingbird feeders